Aninstance/zws-wordpress-contacts-database/readme.txt

 The administration page where contacts may be viewed and displayed on a map in relation to a "target" postcode can be inserted to a post or page using the shortcode:

 [zwscontactsdatabase_results_page].

+Be sure to visit the plugin's settings page (available via the Wordpress admin section settings sidebar), to configure the plugin for your system.

+You will also need to create a page (or post) for your website's privacy policy, and enter the URL on the aforementioned settings page.

 == Frequently Asked Questions ==